Skip to content

 You are responsible for uploading and managing your authorized public SSH keys for your account, under the terms of the Acceptable Use Policy.
 Be aware that the ULHPC team review on a periodical basis the compliance to the policy, as well as the security of your keys.
 See also the note on deprecated/weak DSA/RSA keys

-You should upload your public SSH key(s) *.pub to your user entry on the ULHPC Identity Management Portal.
-For that, connect to the ULHPC IdM portal (use the URL communicated to you by the UL HPC team in your "welcome" mail) and enter your ULHPC credentials.
+You need to upload your public SSH key(s) *.pub on the ULHPC Identity Management Portal to be able to connect to the clusters.
+For that, connect to the ULHPC IdM portal (use the URL communicated to you by the UL HPC team in your "welcome" mail) and connect using your HPC username or the email address linked to your account.

-First copy the content of the key you want to add
+Copy the content of the key you want to add (see SSH key generation or SSH key generation on windows)

 # Example with ED25519 **public** key